-8 OJ L123, 12.5.
+OJ L123, 12.5.
 2016, p1.

-- (18) This Regulation requires the processing of personal data and their further disclosure to third parties in case of suspicious transactions.
+- (16)The regulatory framework would be simplified by transferring integrating the relevant security-oriented restrictions on making available ammonium nitrate from Regulation (EC) No 1907/2006 into to this Regulation.
+For that reason, paragraphs 2 and 3 of entry 58 to Annex XVII to Regulation (EC) No 1907/2006 should be deleted. - (17)Regulation (EU) No 98/2013 should be repealed. - (18)This Regulation requires the processing of personal data and their further disclosure to third parties in case of suspicious transactions.
 That processing and disclosure imply an interference with the fundamental rights to private life and the right to the protection of personal data.
 Accordingly, it should be ensured that the fundamental right to the protection of personal data of individuals whose personal data are processed in application of this Regulation is duly protected.
-Regulation (EU) 2016/679 of the European Parliament and of the Council9 governs the processing of personal data carried out in the framework of this Regulation.
-Therefore, the processing of personal data that licensing and the reporting of suspicious transactions entail, should be carried out in accordance with Regulation (EU) 2016/679, including the general data protection principles of lawfulness, fairness and transparency, purpose limitation, data minimisation, accuracy, storage limitation, integrity and confidentiality and the requirement to show due respect for the data subject's rights. - (19) The Commission should carry out an evaluation of this Regulation based on the five criteria of efficiency, effectiveness, relevance, coherence and EU value added and should provide the basis for impact assessments of possible further measures.
-Information should be collected regularly and in order to inform the evaluation of this Regulation. - (20) Since the objective of this Regulation, namely limiting access by the general public to explosives precursors, cannot be sufficiently achieved by the Member States but and can rather therefore, by reason of the scale and effects of the limitation, be better achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
+Regulation (EU) 2016/679 of the European Parliament and of the Council10 governs the processing of personal data carried out in the framework of this Regulation.
+Therefore, the processing of personal data that licensing and the reporting of suspicious transactions entail, should be carried out in accordance with Regulation (EU) 2016/679, including the general data protection principles of lawfulness, fairness and transparency, purpose limitation, data minimisation, accuracy, storage limitation, integrity and confidentiality and the requirement to show due respect for the data subject's rights. - (19)The Commission should carry out an evaluation of this Regulation based on the five criteria of efficiency, effectiveness, relevance, coherence and EU value added and should provide the basis for impact assessments of possible further measures.
+Information should be collected regularly and in order to inform the evaluation of this Regulation. - (20)Since the objective of this Regulation, namely limiting access by the general public to explosives precursors, cannot be sufficiently achieved by the Member States but and can rather therefore, by reason of the scale and effects of the limitation, be better achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
 In accordance with the principle of proportionality, as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve that objective,